super-lou/Explore2_toolbox/README.md

 ```

 ## Tools organisation
-You can find all the tools part of the code in the [Rtools](https://github.com/super-lou/Ex2D_toolbox/tree/main/Rtools) directory.
+You can find all the tools part of the code in this repository.

 ### DRIAS NetCDF exportation
-In the [help](https://github.com/super-lou/Ex2D_toolbox/tree/main/Rtools/help) directory, you will have the [DRIAS_export](https://github.com/super-lou/Ex2D_toolbox/tree/main/Rtools/help/DRIAS_export) directory which includes 2 subdirectories, one for [1D data exportation](https://github.com/super-lou/Ex2D_toolbox/tree/main/Rtools/help/DRIAS_export/DRIAS_export_1D) and the other for [2D data exportation](https://github.com/super-lou/Ex2D_toolbox/tree/main/Rtools/help/DRIAS_export/DRIAS_export_2D).
+In the [help](https://github.com/super-lou/Ex2D_toolbox/tree/main/help) directory, you will have the [DRIAS_export](https://github.com/super-lou/Ex2D_toolbox/tree/main/help/DRIAS_export) directory which includes 2 subdirectories, one for [1D data exportation](https://github.com/super-lou/Ex2D_toolbox/tree/main/help/DRIAS_export/DRIAS_export_1D) and the other for [2D data exportation](https://github.com/super-lou/Ex2D_toolbox/tree/main/help/DRIAS_export/DRIAS_export_2D).

-You can make your choice between [1D](https://github.com/super-lou/Ex2D_toolbox/tree/main/Rtools/help/DRIAS_export/DRIAS_export_1D) and [2D](https://github.com/super-lou/Ex2D_toolbox/tree/main/Rtools/help/DRIAS_export/DRIAS_export_2D) DRIAS NetCDF exportation and find a README in each subdirectory.
+You can make your choice between [1D](https://github.com/super-lou/Ex2D_toolbox/tree/main/help/DRIAS_export/DRIAS_export_1D) and [2D](https://github.com/super-lou/Ex2D_toolbox/tree/main/help/DRIAS_export/DRIAS_export_2D) DRIAS NetCDF exportation and find a README in each subdirectory.

 ### Formatted Rdata exportation
-In [Rdata_export](https://github.com/super-lou/Ex2D_toolbox/tree/main/Rtools/help/Rdata_export), there is an example of what formatted data for Explore2 looks like.
+In [Rdata_export](https://github.com/super-lou/Ex2D_toolbox/tree/main/help/Rdata_export), there is an example of what formatted data for Explore2 looks like.

 ## Main execution